atkinsroy/ncal/README.md

 5. Some Lunar calendars have 13 months in some years.
 The thirteenth month displays ok when displaying a year, but for the same reason as above, this month has no heading.
 This is because the DateTimeFormat for the closest culture invariably uses Gregorian which has twelve months only.
-In summary, I don't think .NET Framework supports none default calendars with respect to DateTimeFormat.
+In summary, I don't think .NET Framework supports none default calendars with respect to DateTimeFormat very well.

 ## Usage